 Mythology of Dimmuborgir

-According to Icelandic folklore, Dimmuborgir is the home of a homicidal troll Grýla, her third husband and their sons The Yule Lads.
-They now come back in the snow to give cildren either get gifts or rotten potatoes depending on whether they´ve behaved well or not.
+According to Icelandic folklore, Dimmuborgir is the home of a homicidal troll Gryla, her third husband and their sons The Yule Lads.
+The sons come back in the snow to give children either gifts or rotten potatoes depending on whether they've behaved well or not.